 This is one of the most popular project engagement models, where you pay for quickly scaling up your expertise by hiring ready teams from the service provider.
 Hiring a dedicated development team is the best solution for projects with tight deadlines, startups that need to scale fast and without issues, or enterprises needing instant access to specific expertise.
 Due to fluid workflows, staffing can happen in under a week, and you get an external development team under your control while avoiding administrative hassle.

 As you can see, setting up an offshore development center in Eastern Europe is a wise choice if your company wants to get access to a pool of skilled IT engineers quickly and save money in the process.
 You can select from a variety of locations and choose the most fitting collaboration model for your business.
 The most important aspect of this process is finding a reliable technology partner who will handle all administrative and managerial tasks, so you could concentrate on growing your business while having your back covered.

 At Relevant, we’ve got you covered.
-We are a software development company with over seven years of experience and 200+ projects delivered to customers globally.
+We are a software development company with over eight years of experience and 200+ projects delivered to customers globally.
 Our teams work under various project management models, from dedicated teams and talent outstaffing to building offshore development centers for customers from retail, real estate, fintech, travel, and construction industries.

 With a commitment to do more with less, deliver services that amaze, be proud of what we deliver, and build outstanding teams, we have a vision of becoming your software engineering partner of choice in Eastern Europe.
 So don’t hesitate and contact Relevant today.